A New Mother Stays In Syria: 'For Sama' Is The Movie She Made For Her Baby

 Watts hopes the film underscores the "incredible breadth" of hope and humanity of the Syrians who stayed through the conflict: "In the darkest moments, people are telling jokes to keep their spirits up, and people are trying to support each other ..." he says.
 "We wanted to capture that movement between light and dark, which is actually what this human experience of conflict is actually all about."

-Whether it is the small delight of two friends sharing a persimmon or the celebratory milestone of a wedding, al-Kateab's footage shows how communities can remain resilient.
+Whether it is the small delight of two friends sharing a persimmon or the celebratory milestone of a wedding, Kateab's footage shows how communities can remain resilient.

-Al-Kateab's filming in Aleppo ended after she and her family were forced to evacuate the city in 2016.
+Kateab's filming in Aleppo ended after she and her family had to evacuate the city in 2016.
 The family now lives in London, but they hope that Syria and Aleppo — places that Sama, now 3 years old, does not remember — can someday once again be home to her — and to her baby sister.

 Danny Hajek and Dalia Mortada produced and edited this interview for broadcast.
 Madeline Ducharme, Beth Novey and Hannah Bloch adapted it for the Web.